Spanish, Italian government borrowing costs jump as Grexit fears spread

 LONDON, June 29 Government borrowing costs in Europe's indebted southern countries shot up on Monday as investors began to worry that a vote in Greece could see it become the first country to leave the euro currency bloc.

-If Greece were to exit the euro zone it could raise the risk for investors that other heavily-indebted member states might follow suit.
-But while the probability of that scenario has risen, it is still not the base case in the market.
+A sharp early move on Monday saw the difference between Spanish and benchmark German borrowing costs balloon to the widest level seen in a year, before tightening slightly as investors started to weigh up the prospect of the referendum seen as a de facto vote on continued membership of the euro.

-Polls have shown the majority of Greek people want to stay in.
-Odds from bookmaker Paddy Power show a two-in-three chance that Greece votes to accept its creditors' terms.
+Polls have shown the majority of Greek people want to stay in the euro, but with the leftist Syriza-led government urging its people to reject creditors' terms for further bailout money, many remain cautious.

-Moreover, the European Central Bank is less than four months into its trillion-euro bond-buying stimulus programme which runs until September 2016.
-The quantitative easing scheme could act as a cushion and, analysts say, could even be accelerated if contagion hurt growth and inflation prospects.
+Making matters worse, Greece is set to miss a 1.6 billion euro ($1.76 billion) loan repayment to the International Monetary Fund that falls due on Tuesday.

-"The financial market is very much concerned about the implication of an unlikely exit of Greece from the European Monetary Union could have," said Markus Allenspach, head of fixed income research at Julius Baer.
+German equivalents, the bloc's benchmark, were down around 14 bps at 0.78 percent, having touched a one-month low of 0.71 percent in early trade.

-Greek bond yields rose by up to 16 percentage points, according to financial platform Tradeweb, although strategists cautioned that capital controls would likely restrict trading from domestic banks which hold most of the country's debt.
+Greek bond yields also rose around 10 percentage points, according to financial platform Tradeweb, although strategists cautioned that capital controls would likely restrict trading from domestic banks which hold most of the country's debt.

 Athens' main stock market was closed on Monday and is due to stay shut all week.